premos712/SECRET-GWAS/README.md

 ## Installation

-SECRET-GWAS is developed for Linux and has been tested on Ubuntu 18.04 and 20.04.
-Use the appropriate installation script:
+SECRET-GWAS is developed for Linux and has been tested on Ubuntu 20.04.
+Use the installation script:

 ```
-# If using Ubuntu 18.04.
-> ./install-18.04.sh

-# If using Ubuntu 20.04.
+# For installation on Ubuntu 20.04.
 > ./install-20.04.sh
 ```